 Holders of ADSs may only vote by instructing the Depositary how to vote the ordinary shares represented by their ADSs.
-Voting instructions may be given to the Depositary by following the instructions on the voting instructions form provided for ADS holders enclosed with paper copies of these proxy materials or on the applicable Notice of Internet Availability of Proxy Materials described below.
+Voting instructions may be given to the Depositary by following the instructions on the voting instructions form provided for ADS holders.
 The Depositary will endeavor to vote the underlying ordinary shares as so instructed (in the case of ADSs held through a broker or other securities intermediary, you must rely on the procedures of such intermediary to ensure that your voting instructions are properly communicated to the Depositary for this purpose).
-To vote in person at the Meeting or by e-mail, an ADS holder must surrender his or her ADSs and become registered on the registry maintained by or on behalf of the Company by 5:00 p.m.
+To vote in person at the Meeting or by email, an ADS holder must surrender his or her ADSs and become registered on the registry maintained by or on behalf of the Company by 5:00 p.m.
 (Irish Standard Time) on May 15, 2018, the record date set by the Board.
 The Depositary has established 12:00 Noon (New York time) on July 11, 2018 as the date by which voting instructions as to ADSs must be received by the Depositary in order for the Depositary to endeavor to give effect to such instructions at the Meeting.

 For those registered shareholders and holders of ADSs who received a Notice of Internet Availability of Proxy Materials in the mail, please follow the instructions set forth in the notice in order to access your proxy card (for registered shareholders) or voting instruction card (for holders of ADSs).
-The Notice of Internet Availability of Proxy Materials also provides the date, time and location of the Meeting; the matters to be acted upon at the meeting and the Board of Directors' recommendation with regard to each matter; a toll-free number, an e-mail address and a website where shareholders can request a paper or e-mail copy of our Proxy Statement, form of proxy card or voting instruction card, our Annual Report on Form 10-K for fiscal year 2017, and our Irish Statutory Financial Statements for the period beginning January 1, 2017 through December 31, 2017, along with the related directors' and independent auditor's reports; information on how to access the proxy card or voting instruction card; information on how to vote by Internet, mail or e-mail; and information on how to attend the meeting and vote in person.
+The Notice of Internet Availability of Proxy Materials also provides the date, time and location of the Meeting; the matters to be acted upon at the meeting and the Board of Directors' recommendation with regard to each matter; a toll-free number, an e-mail address and a website where shareholders can request a paper or e-mail copy of our Proxy Statement, form of proxy card or voting instruction card, and our Annual Report on Form 10-K for fiscal year 2017; information on how to access the proxy card or voting instruction card; and information on how to attend the meeting and vote in person.
 Brokers and other nominees who hold ADSs on behalf of beneficial owners may send their own similar notice.
 All registered shareholders and holders of ADSs as of the applicable record date will have the ability to access our proxy materials on the website referred to in the Notice of Internet Availability of Proxy Materials or request to receive a printed set of the proxy materials.
 Instructions on how to request a printed copy by mail or electronically may be found in the Notice of Internet Availability of Proxy Materials and on the website referred to in such Notice, including an option to request paper copies of future proxy materials.
 We intend to mail this Proxy Statement, together with the accompanying form of proxy card, voting instruction card and Notice of Annual General Meeting of Shareholders, to those shareholders and ADS holders entitled to vote at the Annual Meeting who have properly requested paper copies of such materials within three business days of request.

-Under the Company's constitution, shareholders who are registered on the register maintained on behalf of the Company at 5:00 p.m.
+Under Irish law shareholders who are registered on the register maintained on behalf of the Company at 5:00 p.m.
 (Irish Standard Time) on May 15, 2018, the record date set by the Board, will be entitled to attend the Meeting and vote thereat.
 For holders of ADSs, the Depositary has established the close of business (New York time) on May 15, 2018 as the record date for determining the holders of ADSs who will be entitled to give voting instructions.